CloudyUnity/ScholsVault2025/Modules/Maths/Maths 1/Topics/Starting Info.md

 	Any matrix or vector multiplied by the identity matrix equals itself ($AI = A$) In the same way 1 is the identity scalar (x * 1 = x)

-#bonus
-Transformations:
-	A matrix can represent a transformation in space (Often 2D or 3D) For 3D we need a 4x4 matrix
-	How transformations are represented within the matrix depends on whether its in a right-handed or left-handed coordinate system

 Matrix Minor:
 	The minor $M_{ij}$ of a $n \times n$ matrix A is the determinant of A with the i-th row and j-th column deleted